 Pacific Mentoring Programme

-This mentor programme is designed for enrolled Pasifika student at UC.
+This mentor programme is designed for enrolled Pasifika students at UC.
 Your mentor will introduce you to support services, and events for Pasifika students as well as help you to become familiar with UC more generally.

 College based and club mentoring